vinayak-patil/lms-service/app/src/cache/README.md

 ## Health Checks

-The Redis connection can be monitored through the health check endpoint:
+The cache functionality can be monitored through the health check endpoint:

 ```bash
 GET /health